Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsubsection{UTB180}

 UTB180 \cite{UTB180} is a high-quality underwater object tracking benchmark with 180 short-term sequences.
-It reflects scale variation, occlusion, similar objects and so on challenges of tracking underwater target.
-As the same reason as UOT100 \cite{UOT100}, we compare LightFC to non-lightweight trackers.
+It reflects the challenges in tracking underwater targets, such as scale variation, occlusion, similar objects and so on.
+For the same reason as UOT100 [43], this paper compares LightFC with non-lightweight trackers.
 As shown in Table \ref{tab:table4}, Compared to KeepTrack \cite{KeepTrack}, LightFC improves the AUC by 0.3 \% and precision by 1.1 \%, respectively.
+Compared to TransT \cite{TransT}, LightFC-vit improves the AUC by 1.4 \% and norm-precision by 3.5 \%, respectively.
+In typical underwater tracking tasks, LightFC also achieves competitive performance with much fewer parameters and Flops.

-Fig.\ref{fig:fig7} presents the AUC score of the trackers of the best six ones in Table 4 on 8 attributes of UTB180 \cite{UTB180}.
+Fig. \ref{fig:fig7} presents the AUC score of the trackers of the best six from Table \ref{tab:table4} for 8 attributes of UTB180 \cite{UTB180}.
 These attributes are SV: scale variation; OV: out-of-view; OC: occlusion (both partial occlusion and full occlusion); DA: deformation; LR: low resolution; FM: fast motion; MB: motion blur; SM: similar object.
-The success rate of LightFC in low resolution and motion blur attributes is insufficient.
-This indicates that our LightFC has shortcomings in discriminating low-frequency information in under- water images.
+Both LightFC and LightFC-vit have insufficient success rate in low resolution and motion blur attributes.
+This indicates that they have shortcomings in discriminating low-frequency information in underwater images.